anoopkcn/obsidian-reference-map/README.md

 The settings tab contains options to configure the behaviour of the plugin.

-### Please feel free to open an issue if you find any bugs or have any suggestions.
+**Please feel free to open an issue if you find any bugs or have any suggestions at [GitHub Issues Page](https://github.com/anoopkcn/obsidian-reference-map/issues)**